johnlinatoc/allocate-backend/README.md

 $ rails server
 ```

+If you're using rvm and having trouble installing ruby v2.6.1 you can run ```rvm install "ruby-2.6.1" --with-out-ext=fiddle```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.